JoshOrndorff/recipes/text/1-prepare-kitchen/1-build-node.md

 ## Checking Your Work

 Once the compilation is completed, you can ensure that the node has been built properly by displaying its help page.
-Notice that the node has built to the `target/release` directory.
+Notice that the node executable is found in the `target/release` directory.
 This is the default location for Rust projects.

 ```bash